Retail interview questions to hire the right candidate

 41. What type of retail sales systems have you used?

-42. What were the management and team structure in your previous retail sales jobs?
+42. What was the management and team structure in your previous retail sales jobs?

 43. What type of merchandise do you most enjoy selling and why?